Zoom and Skype Piano Lessons and Music Lessons Online – FAQ

 Simply position your laptop, tablet or smartphone so it shows a clear view of you with your instrument and your hands (for instrumental lessons).
 You should position your your laptop, tablet or smartphone so you can comfortably and clearly see the screen too.

 You don’t need to worry about connection speed.
-These days, even slow broadband connections are sufficient and since we will meet over Skype before lessons are arranged, we will be able to see if your connection is good enough at that time anyway.
+These days, even slow broadband connections are sufficient and since we will meet over Zoom or Skype before lessons are arranged, we will be able to see if your connection is good enough at that time anyway.

+Payments are made securely online, with a credit or debit card, though a secure payment gateway in our payment page.
 Batches of four lessons have a discount on single lessons.

 After every lesson we provide detailed lesson notes, sent to you by email.